apache/maven/maven-wrapper/README.md

 In terms of Apache Maven versions itself, the wrapper should work with any Maven 3.x version and it defaults to the latest release - currently 3.5.0.
 We do NOT plan the deprecated, EOL'ed Maven 2.x.

+The maven-wrapper itself is compiled to work with Java 5.
+The Takari Maven Plugin for installation however uses Java 7.
+Once the wrapper is installed with the plugin you should be able to use the wrapper on the project with Java 5 and up.
+This is however not really tested by the committers.

 ## Changes

 Please check out the [changelog](./CHANGELOG.md) for more information about our releases.